nanobox-io/nanobox-engine-wordpress/doc/advanced-php-config.md

 ---

 ### Node.js Runtime Settings
 Many PHP applications utilize Javascript tools in some way.
 The most common use is static asset compilation.
-This engine allows you to specify which JS runtime you'd like to use.
+This engine allows you to specify which Node.js runtime you'd like to use.

 ---